sachinpathakvns/Number-wizard/README.md

 # Number-wizard
 How to play:
-Firstly,players enter the name
+Firstly,enter the name
+Secondly,enter any number between 1-21
-Secendly,players choose their number if number =0 wons
+if number =0, player wins
 # Rules
-1-Any player did not enter number <=0 or >5
+1-Any player cannot enter number <=0 or >5
 2-You can not enter negative number
-3-